AdobeDocs/mobile-services.ja-JP/help/ios/configuration/json-config/json-config.md

    >[!IMPORTANT]
    >
-   >この変数は、獲得で必要です。If the variable is set to `0`, or is not included, the SDK does not wait for acquisition data, and acquisition metrics are not tracked.
+   >This variable is required by Acquisition.
+If the variable is set to `0`, or is not included, the SDK does not wait for acquisition data, and acquisition metrics are not tracked.

    * 最小 SDK バージョン：4.1